krisparis/java3d/COMMIT_MESSAGES.md

 ## Purpose ##

-The commit message is what is what describes your contribution.
+The commit message is what describes your contribution.
 Its purpose must therefore be to document what a commit contributes to a project.

 Its head line **should** be as meaningful as possible because it is always seen along with other commit messages.